software-mansion/starknet.py/docs/guide/ethereum_communication.rst

-StarkNet <> Ethereum communication
+Starknet <> Ethereum communication
 ==================================

 .. warning::
-    StarkNet <> Ethereum Messaging module is deprecated.
-If you are using it, please contact us on our StarkNet discord channel: starknet-py.
+    Starknet <> Ethereum Messaging module is deprecated.
+If you are using it, please contact us on our Starknet discord channel: starknet-py.

-To retrieve the StarkNet -> Ethereum or Ethereum -> StarkNet message count, you need to provide some data that you used to create that message.
+To retrieve the Starknet -> Ethereum or Ethereum -> Starknet message count, you need to provide some data that you used to create that message.
 Then after creating the message's representation, you can query its current count.

-You can find out more about StarkNet <> Ethereum messaging here: https://starknet.io/documentation/l1-l2-messaging/
+You can find out more about Starknet <> Ethereum messaging here: https://starknet.io/documentation/l1-l2-messaging/

 Full API description :ref:`here<Messaging>`.

-Ethereum -> StarkNet messages
+Ethereum -> Starknet messages
 #############################

 The message's count is an `int`, representing the number of unconsumed messages on L2 with that exact content.